Tuesday, 31 January 2023

 "These two paths present themselves at every moment before a human being.
 The one who calmly assesses them both and then chooses the path of goodness is wise.
 The one who chooses the path of pleasure is a fool."

 "You have shown, boy, that you are a true seeker of wisdom.
-You were not tempted by the material enjoyments that I offered, those tempations that cause the fall of many a soul.
+You were not tempted by the material enjoyments that I offered, those temptations that cause the fall of many a soul.
 You were able to ponder their limited value and thus renounce them all."

 Lord Yama continued, saying: